Chart Design

 1. Function Introduction

-It supports configuring dimensions, values, filters, sorting, comparison, splitting, and in-chart filters.
+Supports configuration of dimensions, values, filters, sorting, comparison, splitting, in-chart filter options, and user-defined query quantity.

 Note